-Patterns of Unfair Spending
+Patterns of Unfair Funding

-Participatory Budgeting (PB) lets neighbors research, discuss and vote how to spend part of a city's budget.
+Participatory Budgeting, PB, lets neighbors research, discuss and vote on how to spend part of a city's budget.
 In South America, it spread from one city in 1989 to hundreds today.
 Progress most often advances this way.
-The World Bank reports PB may reduce corruption and raise a community's health and education.
-1
+The World Bank reports PB may reduce corruption and it tends to raise a community's health and education.1